piotrnar/gocoin/README.md

-Gocoin is a full bitcoin client solution (node + wallet) written in Go language (golang).
+Gocoin is a full bitcoin client solution written in Go language (golang).
+At the wallet level, it also supports Litecoin.

 The basic components of the software are: